Indian Ocean: Age of Discovery

-Modern era
+Late modern era

 Scientifically, the Indian Ocean remained poorly explored before the International Indian Ocean Expedition in the early 1960s.
 However, the Challenger expedition 1872–1876 only reported from south of the polar front.
 The Valdivia expedition 1898–1899 made deep samples in the Indian Ocean.
 In the 1930s, the John Murray Expedition mainly studied shallow-water habitats.
 The Swedish Deep Sea Expedition 1947–1948 also sampled the Indian Ocean on its global tour and the Danish Galathea sampled deep-water fauna from Sri Lanka to South Africa on its second expedition 1950–1952.
 The Soviet research vessel Vityaz also did research in the Indian Ocean.

 The Suez Canal opened in 1869 when the Industrial Revolution dramatically changed global shipping – the sailing ship declined in importance as did the importance of European trade in favour of trade in East Asia and Australia.

 The construction of the canal introduced many non-indigenous species into the Mediterranean.
 For example, the goldband goatfish (Upeneus moluccensis) has replaced the red mullet (Mullus barbatus); since the 1980s huge swarms of scyphozoan jellyfish (Rhopilema nomadica) have affected tourism and fisheries along the Levantian coast and clogged power and desalination plants.
 Plans announced in 2014 to build a new, much larger Suez Canal parallel to the 19th-century canal will most likely boost the economy in the region but also cause ecological damage in a much wider area.

 Throughout the colonial era, islands such as Mauritius were important shipping nodes for the Dutch, French, and British.
 Mauritius, an inhabited island, became populated by slaves from Africa and indenture labour from India.
 The end of World War II marked the end of the colonial era.
-The British left Mauritius in 1974 and with 70% of the population of Indian descent, Mauritius became a close ally of India.
+The British left Mauritius after granting independence to the island on 12 March 1968 and with 70% of the population of Indian descent, Mauritius became a close ally of India.
 In the 1980s, during the Cold War, the South African regime acted to destabilise several island nations in the Indian Ocean, including the Seychelles, Comoros, and Madagascar.
 India intervened in Mauritius to prevent a coup d'état, backed up by the United States who feared the Soviet Union could gain access to Port Louis and threaten the U.S. base on Diego Garcia.